Audit Readiness Assessment

 Planning Your Readiness Assessment

-Your audit readiness assessment scope must mirror your external audit scope.
+Your audit readiness assessment scope should mirror your external audit scope.
 If the upcoming external audit will evaluate SOC 2 Type 2 controls, your readiness assessment covers those same controls.
 If the external audit covers HIPAA technical safeguards, your assessment covers HIPAA requirements.
 If the audit covers ISO 27001, you assess against ISO 27001 criteria.
-Scope alignment ensures you're assessing what will actually be audited, not wasting effort on things auditors won't evaluate.
+Scope alignment ensures you're assessing what will actually be audited, not wasting effort on things auditors won't look at.

-Conduct the readiness assessment two to three months before your scheduled external audit.
-This gives you time to identify gaps and remediate them before auditors arrive.
-If gaps are significant or require substantial work, start earlier.
-For an April external audit, begin the readiness assessment in January, giving you February and March to remediate issues.
-For focused organizations that know their control environment, the assessment can be completed in weeks.
-For larger organizations with complex infrastructure or distributed environments, allow longer, but prioritize being systematic over being elaborate.
+Timing matters significantly.
+Ideally, you conduct the readiness assessment two to three months before your scheduled external audit.
+That gives you time to identify gaps and remediate them before auditors arrive.
+If gaps are significant or require substantial work to fix, you might want to start even earlier.
+If your external audit is scheduled for April, you'd want to start the readiness assessment in January, giving you February and March to remediate issues discovered.

 Reviewing Whether Controls Actually Exist